ipinfo/csharp/README.md

 ## Other Libraries

-There are official [IPinfo client libraries](https://ipinfo.io/developers/libraries) available for many languages including PHP, Go, Java, Ruby, and many popular frameworks such as Django, Rails and Laravel.
-There are also many third party libraries and integrations available for our API.
+There are official [IPinfo client libraries](https://ipinfo.io/developers/libraries) available for many languages including PHP, Go, Java, Ruby, and many popular frameworks such as Django, Rails, and Laravel.
+There are also many third-party libraries and integrations available for our API.

 ## About IPinfo